 Just follow the steps below to relish your own bowl of delightful ‘Kheertua’.
 I can assure you will just fall in love with it.

 1. Milk – 1 litre full fat milk.

 2. Curd or lemon juice – 1 tablespoon.

 2. Sugar – 2 to 2½ tablespoon or as per your requirement.

 - For making chhena, bring the milk (1 litre) to boil in a vessel on low to medium heat.

 - Once the milk comes to a rolling boil, add the curd or lemon juice gradually to curdle the milk.
 If the milk does not curdle, you can add a little more lemon juice till the milk curdles.
 However, make sure to avoid excess amount of it, as it may cause the chhena to turn a bit sourish.
 You may add some water to reduce any chances of remnant sourness.

 - When the milk curdles properly and separates from the greenish whey, turn off the flame.

-- Now, place a cotton or muslin cloth over a vessel and pour the curdled milk along with the whey into it so that the chhena or cheese collects in the cloth leaving the whey behind.
+- Now, place a cotton or muslin cloth over a vessel and pour the curdled milk along with the whey into it so that the chhena or cottage cheese collects in the cloth leaving the whey behind.

 - Wash the chhena thoroughly under tap water to remove traces of lemon juice or any remnant sourness.